State Street Corporation (STT) Shares Up Despite Recent Market Volatility

 Is It Worth Investing in State Street Corporation (NYSE: STT) Right Now?

-The price-to-earnings ratio for State Street Corporation (NYSE: STT) is 9.71x, which is above its average ratio.
-Moreover, the 36-month beta value for STT is 1.58.
-Analysts have varying opinions on the stock, with 7 analysts rating it as a “buy,” 2 as “overweight,” 10 as “hold,” and 0 as “sell.”
+State Street Corporation (NYSE: STT) has a price-to-earnings ratio that is above its average at 10.06x. and a 36-month beta value of 1.58.
+Opinions on the stock are mixed, with 7 analysts rating it as a “buy,” 2 as “overweight,” 10 as “hold,” and 0 as “sell.”

 Unlock the Hottest Top 10 Penny Stocks Today!
 Discover Now